Combining clustering of variables and feature selection using random forests: Simulation study

-is a $s\times s$ matrix, $\sigma^2>0 $ and $I_{30}$ is the identity matrix of dimension $30$.
-When the value of $\rho$ is close to $1$, we obtain nine groups of highly correlated numerical variables ($3$ groups of $3$ variables, $3$ groups of $15$ variables, $3$ groups of $12$ variables) and one group of $30$ variables which are independent.
+where $\Sigma_{s, \rho}$ is an $s\times s$ matrix, whose coefficients are all equal to $\rho$ except on the diagonal where they are equal to $1$, $\sigma^2>0 $ and $I_{30}$ is the identity matrix of dimension $30$.
+When $\rho$ is close to $1$, we obtain nine groups of highly correlated numerical variables and one group of $30$ variables which are independent.
 In the following, we set $\rho=0.9$.

-For the nine groups we are interested in studying the general case where the user faces up to mixed data, with both numerical and/or categorical variables within a group.
-Therefor we generate, for each size of group (3, 12 and 15), a group of numerical variables, a group of categorical variables and a group of mixed variables.
-The construction of the categorical variables from the numerical ones is described below in the data generating process.
-Moreover, for each type of variables, we choose the components of $\beta$ such that the 3 small (size equal to 3) groups and the 3 large (size equal to 15) groups are informative, whereas the 3 moderate (size equal to 12) ones are non-informative (i.e. the corresponding components of $\beta$ are null).
-The last group of $30$ variables is non-informative and is formed of non-structured (independent) variables.

-Let us now specify the data generating process.
-We generate $n$ mutually independent random $p$-dimensional vectors $\bz_1,\dots,\bz_n$ from the Gaussian distribution ${\mathcal{N}}_p(\mu, \Sigma)$.
-From the $\bz_i$'s, we first construct the output variable values $y_i \in \{0, 1\}$ using the logistic regression model (\ref{model-sim}).
+We then generate $n$ mutually independent random $p$-dimensional vectors $\bz_1,\dots,\bz_n$ from the Gaussian distribution ${\mathcal{N}}_p(\mu, \Sigma)$.
+From the $\bz_i$'s, we first construct the output variable values $y_i \in \{0, 1\}$ using the logistic regression model (\ref{model-sim}) and $\beta$ coordinates given in Table~\ref{tabsim}.
 Since the $\bz_i$'s original data are numerical, we have to binarize some numerical variables $Z^j$ to obtain categorical ones by thresholding at their median value: if the variable value is less than the median, the value of the corresponding binarized variable $X^j$ is $0$, and this value is $1$ otherwise.
-We proceed as follows to obtain the entire $\bx_i$'s data: \begin{itemize} \item the first $30$ variables are unchanged (i.e. $X^j:=Z^j$) and provide the 3 groups of numerical variables; \item the following $30$ variables $X^j$ are binarized and provide the 3 groups of categorical variables; \item the next $30$ variables $X^j$ provide the 3 groups of mixed variables.
-More precisely, a third of the variables are binarized in each group: \begin{itemize} \item in the small group of $3$ correlated variables, only the last one is binarized, \item in the moderate group of $12$ correlated variables, only the last $4$ are binarized, \item in the large group of $15$ correlated variables, only the last $5$ are binarized; \end{itemize} \item the last $30$ independent variables are unchanged (i.e. $X^j:=Z^j$). \end{itemize} To sum up, we have a binary response variable and nine groups of correlated variables: one small and one large informative groups of numerical variables, one moderate non-informative group of numerical variables, and this structure is repeated for the three groups of categorical variables and the three groups of mixed variables.
-In addition, we have $30$ non-informative and non-structured (independent) variables.
+In the 3 groups of mixed variables, one third of the variables are binarized (the last, last 4, last 5 variables in the small, medium and large group respectively).